An overview of why Google Ads Budget Management is essential for successful PPC Campaigns.

 When we decided to build our budget manager, we took a look at all of these options and found them all wanting.

 There simply are very few options for affordable budget management out there.
 While PPC management tools like those mentioned above include budget management features, to use them you have to pay for the entire PPC management software they provide, a price tag that can get into the several thousands.

 Furthermore, just relying on the ad platforms for budget management is also less than ideal, since cross-platform budget management is not possible.
 And while spreadsheets and excel is how the majority of PPC marketers track their spending, this is open to human error and takes up too much time.

-Aori's Budget Manager hopes to solve these problems by offering a simple, sleek and affordable user-friendly budget manager that can manage your digital advertising budget across Google Ads, Facebook Ads and Microsoft Advertising.
+Aori's Budget Manager solves these problems by offering a simple, sleek and affordable user-friendly budget manager that can manage your digital advertising budget across Google Ads, Facebook Ads and Microsoft Advertising.

 No longer will you have to click into the individual accounts of each client on different ad platforms to view how your campaigns are spending your digital advertising budget.
 This will now all be available in one interface.

 Aori's Budget Manager enables PPC marketers to: